top of page

 The Future of Real Estate

-He was exhausted by the afternoon, and we couldn’t stay out until the firework show, but that’s ok.
+He was exhausted by the afternoon, and we couldn’t stay out until the firework show, but that’s okay.
 Maybe when he gets a bit older!

 Does this mean that investment real estate is a dead industry?
 Absolutely not!

 Real estate is taking a pause because the lending environment is changing, not because something fundamentally changed within the industry.
-Real estate is cyclical and the lending environment is as well.
-I think we all know that, but when you’re used to nothing but straight up for multiple years in a row, it is concerning when you hear about rising rates, price compression and deals falling through.
+Real estate is cyclical, and the lending environment is as well.
+I think we all know that, but when you’re used to nothing but straight-up growth for multiple years in a row, it is concerning when you hear about rising rates, price compression, and deals falling through.

-If I had to guess, the next couple years may be tough on the real estate sector.
-If you look to the long term however, I think that the current trends will be continue to play out.
-Population data, immigration, demographics, infrastructure development and the net migration of people all bodes well for investment real estate in the Niagara Region.
+What will the future of real estate be?
+If I had to guess, the next couple of years may be tough on the real estate sector.
+If you look to the long term, however, I think that the current trends will continue to play out.
+Population data, immigration, demographics, infrastructure development, and the net migration of people all bode well for investment real estate in the Niagara Region.

 So what can we do to get us through the tough times like this?

 It’s time to button down the operation of your portfolio.
 Look at your expenses and your income, line by line.
 How can you reduce your overhead and increase your revenue?
-Can you add parking, storage or laundry for an increase in rent?
-Can you reduce mortgage payments by reverting to original amortization or make interest only payments?
-Can you pass on some of the utility cost to the tenants, or turn over some of your units to get market rent again?
+Can you add parking, storage, or laundry for an increase in rent?
+Can you reduce mortgage payments by reverting to the original amortization or make interest-only payments?
+Can you pass on some of the utility costs to the tenants, or turn over some of your units to get market rent again?
 Can you take over management of some of your properties for a little while to help reduce the cost of operations?
-Now is the time to rely on your team of real estate experts such as realtors and mortgage brokers to help you make the best decisions.
+Now is the time to rely on your team of real estate experts, such as realtors and mortgage brokers, to help you make the best decisions.

 Or maybe it’s time to sell some of your worst performing properties and pay down debt to get yourself in a better financial position so you can weather the storm over the next few years.

-I feel like the next few years will weed out the speculators in the market and cut some excess off the top of some of the more over heated markets in the area, leaving the market healthier overall.
-Your success and mine depends not on what the market does, but how you react to it.
+I feel like the next few years will weed out the speculators in the market and cut some excess off the top of some of the more overheated markets in the area, leaving the market healthier overall.
+Your success and mine depend not on what the market does, but how you react to it.

 Jonathan Beam is a real estate investor in the Niagara region who is passionate about helping you achieve financial freedom through real estate.
 He works with new and experienced investors to formulate a plan that fits your specific situation and provides market guidance and consultation on the best places and strategies to pursue within the Niagara Region.
 Book a free, half hour no obligation consultation to see how he can help you to achieve your goals.
 His travels are available at www.realestateandrepeat.com